MolSSI/cookiecutter-cms/README.md

 are separate actions, even though deployment should only come after testing, and you should be ready to do both.
 This should simplify and accelerate  the testing process, but does mean maintaining two, albeit similar, files since a Conda Environment file has a different YAML syntax than a Conda Build  `meta.yaml` file.
-We feel this benefits outweigh the costs and have adopted this model.
+We feel these benefits outweigh the costs and have adopted this model.

 ## Deploying your code

-Simply testing your code is insufficient for good coding practices, you *should* be ready to deploy your code as well.
+Simply testing your code is insufficient for good coding practices; you *should* be ready to deploy your code as well.
 Do not be afraid of deployment though; Python deployment over the last several years has been getting easier, especially when there are others to manage your deployment for you.
-There are several ways to handle this, we will cover a couple here, depending on the conditions which best suit your needs.
+There are several ways to handle this.
+We will cover a couple here, depending on the conditions which best suit your needs.
 The list below is neither exhaustive nor exclusive.
 There are times when you may want to build your packages yourself and upload them for developmental purposes, but we recommend letting others handle (and help you) with deployment.